bpjohannessen/ChocoPower/README.md

 # ChocoPower
-Smart chocolatey installer for PowerShell
+Smart chocolatey installer for PowerShell.
+It is under heavy development.
+Weird stuff may appear in code.

 ## To-do
 - [ ] Parameter that accepts several packages (`.\setup.ps1 -install ruby vlc python`)